romilly/starting-pico-w/manuscript/Preparing-your-pico-w.md

 # Preparing your Pico W

+If you've met the Pico before, you'll probably know abut soldering headers and programming the Pico from your computer.

+It's still worth reading the section _Save time with mpremote_. `mpremote` is useful program from the MicroPyton team that can simplify installation and testing of MicroPython and the code you write for it.

 ## Getting familiar with the Pico W

 You'll need to know your way around the Pico.